ElectroBlocks/blockly-field-color-picker/README.md

 You can control the starting color by passing in the a hex value.
 You can control the width by passing in a number for the second value.
 You can over ride any of the default options by passing in a ColorPickerProps.
 Read [IRO Color Pickers Docs](https://github.com/jaames/iro.js?ref=devawesome.io#color-picker-options) to learn more.

+The container of the color picker has the 'blockly-color-wheel-container' class attached to the HTML.
+Allowing you to style it.

 ### JavaScript
 ```js
 import * as Blockly from 'blockly';